-The University of Oxford aims to attract applications from the most academically able individuals, irrespective of their socio-economic, ethnic, or national origin, on the basis that they are well-qualified and have the most potential to excel in their chosen course of study.
-Selection is based entirely on academic criteria, and not on your background or what kind of school you went to.
+The University of Oxford aims to attract applications from the most academically able individuals, regardless of their socio-economic, ethnic, or national origin, on the basis that they are well-qualified and have the most potential to excel in their chosen course of study.
+Selection is based on academic criteria, and not on an applicant’s background or the kind of school they attended.
 We look for those who have a genuine academic interest, who are prepared to work hard and aim high.

-Applications to Oxford are assessed holistically by our tutors, who are specialists in the subject to which you have applied.
-Applications will include:
+Applications to Oxford are made through UCAS, and will be assessed holistically by tutors who are specialists in their subject.
+An application to Oxford will include:

 o Contextual data

 *Candidates applying to study Law will need to register for the LNAT by 5th October.
 Those applying to study Medicine should note that Oxford will not accept BMAT results from the September sitting for A100 Medicine.

 STEP 1.
 Picking a course & checking the requirements

 Choosing a course is the most important part of the application process, and the University’s course pages are an excellent place for candidates to find out more about the subjects we offer.
 Once a course has been chosen, these pages also provide key information about the level and subject requirements of the course’s standard offer (e.g. A Level: AAA or A*A*A), along with more details about its structure and key topics.
 Candidates should consider that courses vary in length, structure, and teaching methods, and this may have an impact on the choice they make (for example, our Modern Languages courses include a compulsory year abroad).

 STEP 2.
 Choosing a college